gvwilson/thirdbit/src/fiction/iffy/index.md

 The sky was empty except for a few wispy cirrus clouds made of crystals blown high off the ice that still covered the center of the continent.
-The only birds were too far away and too close to the ground for Iffy to identify.
+The only birds were too far away for Iffy to identify.

 To her surprise the land wasn't empty.
 Once a small brown-and-white hare bounded away from and disappeared into a burrow.